 Obtained the denial of a generic manufacturer’s petition for IPR of a patent covering a crystal polymorph of a blockbuster drug.

-Representation of patent owner in several IPR proceedings of a patent concerning methods of allocating signaling data channels in a multiple access communication system.
+- Representation of patent owner in IPR proceedings concerning a patent relating to methods of allocating signalling data channels in a multiple access communication system.
+Successfully obtained denials of institution.

 Representation of co-petitioner in an IPR proceeding challenging a patent on remote monitoring of a patient’s medical condition.
 Successfully obtained institution of IPR of all claims; case settled before final decision.